 “Oka Ranman” is the second seed in what was a fantastic series of releases tied to the anime adaptation for this unit.
-SolidS deliver a delicate and classy piece, a contemporary traditional beauty of a song, one we consider to be a must listen for any fan of the group.
+SolidS deliver a delicate and classy piece, contemporary traditional beauty of a song, one we consider to be a must-listen for any fan of the group.

 This song is included in the first DVD of TSUKIPRO THE ANIMATION.